CATS ARE NATURAL HEALERS

 Why Cats Purr – Stress

-When stressed or anxious, cats will purr to calm their nerves and soothe themselves.
 Because of the vibrations generated by the purr, purring can help reduce pain and inflammation, heal wounds, repair muscles and tendons, and even help stimulate bone healing.
 In case you find this hard to believe, purr frequencies correspond to vibrational/electrical frequencies used to treat certain conditions in humans such as bone fractures, pain, and wounds.
 In addition, a mother cat might well purr during the stressful event of giving birth.

 Pay Attention to the Purr